Dealing with customers

 What if there are no complaints?

-Some businesses believe that if they don’t receive many complaints, their customers must be satisfied.
-However, a business may be receiving complaints but without formal system of recording complaints they may not be properly addressed or communicated to management.
+You might be receiving complaints but without any formal system of recording complaints they may not be properly addressed or communicated to management.
+Just because you’re not receiving them doesn't mean your customers are satisfied.

 The management of a large retail chain believed it had very few complaints.
 Head office had no central system for recording and handling complaints and relied on information from individual store managers.

-Head office management was therefore unhappy to learn from Fair Trading that it had received a significant number of complaints against the business over a period of three months.
+Head office management was unhappy to hear from NSW Fair Trading that it had received a significant number of complaints against the business over a period of three months.
 Without formal complaint records within the company, there was no opportunity to fix and prevent complaints from occurring in the future.
-Since Fair Trading drew this to the retailer’s attention, it has set up a centralised complaint handling system and has begun to train staff.
-Fair Trading is now receiving fewer complaints about the business.
+Now the business has set up a centralised complaint handling system and has begun to train staff.